Learning Efficient Coding of Natural Images with Maximum Manifold Capacity Representations: Introduction

+The nuclear norm has been previously used to infer or induce low rank structure in the representation of data \citep{henaff15a, wang2022low, lezama2018ole}.
+In particular, \citet{wang2022low} use it as a regularizer to supplement an InfoNCE loss.
+Our approach represents a more radical departure from the traditional InfoNCE loss, as we detail below.
+Rather than pair a low-rank prior with a logistic regression-based likelihood, we make the more symmetric choice of employing a \emph{high rank} likelihood.
+This allows the objective to explicitly discourage dimensional collapse, a well known issue in SSL \citep{jing2021understanding}.

-Operationally, a number of existing methods aim to minimize some notion of distance between the representations of different augmented views of the same image, while maximizing the distance between representations of (augmented views of) distinct images either directly or by imposing some constraint on the representation such as feature decorrelation (these are thought of as encouraging alignment and uniformity in the framework of \citet{wang2020understanding}).
-The limitations of using a single pairwise distance comparison have been demonstrated on multiple occasions, notably in the development of the \say{multi-crop,} strategy implemented in SwAV \citep{caron2020unsupervised} and in the contrastive multiview coding approach \citet{tian2020contrastive}).
+\comment{ Operationally, a number of existing methods aim to minimize some notion of distance between the representations of different augmented views of the same image, while maximizing the distance between representations of (augmented views of) distinct images either directly or by imposing some constraint on the representation such as feature decorrelation or the repulsion of contrastive/negative pairs (these are thought of as encouraging alignment and uniformity in the framework of \citet{wang2020understanding}).
 Consistent with this, our formulation is derived from an assumption that different views of an image form a continuous manifold that we aim to compress.
-Rather than using the mean distance or cosine similarity between pairs of points, we characterize each set of image views with the spectrum of singular values of their representations, using the nuclear norm as a combined measure of the manifold size and dimensionality.
+Rather than using the mean distance or cosine similarity between pairs of points, we characterize each set of image views with the spectrum of singular values of their representations, using the nuclear norm as a combined measure of the manifold size and dimensionality, an idea that is strongly motivated by learning theory.
 The nuclear norm has been previously used to induce or infer low rank structure in the representation of data \citep{henaff15a, wang2022low, lezama2018ole}.
 In particular, \citet{wang2022low} employ the nuclear norm as a regularizer to supplement an InfoNCE loss.
 Our approach represents a more radical departure from the traditional InfoNCE loss, as we will detail below.
 Rather than pair a low-rank prior with a logistic regression-based likelihood, we make the more symmetric choice of employing a \emph{high rank} likelihood.
 This allows the objective to explicitly discourage dimensional collapse, a well known issue in SSL \citep{jing2021understanding}.

 Another consequence of encouraging maximal rank over the dataset is that the objective encourages the representation to form a simplex equiangular tight frame (sETF). sETFs have been shown to be optimal in terms of cross-entropy loss when features lie on the unit hypersphere \citep{lu2020neural}, and such representations can be obtained in the supervised setting when optimizing either the traditional cross-entropy loss or a supervised contrastive loss \citep{papyan2020prevalence, graf2021dissecting}.
 Recent work has shown that many popular objectives in SSL can be understood as different methods of approximating a loss function whose minima form sETFs \citep{dubois2022improving}.
 Our approach is novel, in that it encourages sETF representations by directly optimizing the distribution of singular values, rather than minimizing a cross-entropy loss.